KamranAzeem/learn-letsencrypt/README.md

 ```

-### Use certobot to get Staging wild-card SSL certificate: (`*.demo.wbitt.com`)
+### Use certbot to get Staging wild-card SSL certificate: (`*.demo.wbitt.com`)
-Lets pull a wild-card certificate for our domain `demo.wbitt.com` from LetsEncrypt Staging server, using DNS challenge.

 **Notes:**
 * You cannot use any **Installer** (`--apache` | `--nginx`) when using DNS challenge for wild-card SSL certificate.
 This means, you will need to configure the Apache/Nginx configurations manually after you obtain the wild-card certificates.
 * When using DNS challenge, you can not use the `run` command, instead you can only use `certonly` command.

+First lets do a dry run to ensure everything is in order:
 ```
 [root@jumpbox ~]# certbot certonly --dry-run --preferred-challenges=dns --dns-route53  -d *.demo.wbitt.com
 Saving debug log to /var/log/letsencrypt/letsencrypt.log